MeredithBubierRoss/recipe_finder/README.md

 cookbook by first name instead of email.
 * Mailer capability - recover lost passwords, get notifications if a favorite recipe is removed from the database.
+* Users can exclude allergy issues when searching internet recipes through API
+* Users can exclude allergy issues when searching public cookbook
+* Recipes are marked with submission information (what user submitted recipe)